 Manganese assists in the formation of healthy bones and eggshells.
 Female parrots need more manganese than males, allowing them to reproduce more successfully.

-Without sufficient manganese, parrots are at risk of the following problems:
+Without sufficient manganese, parrots are at risk of:

 - Perosis, which leads to physical deformities.